Linaro/lava/doc/v2/writing-tests.rst

 Version strings need specific handling to compare for newer, older etc. so LAVA does not support comparing or ordering of such strings beyond simple alphanumeric sorting.
-A custom :term:`frontend` would be the best way to handle such results.
+A :ref:`custom script <custom_scripts>` would be the best way to handle such results.

+For example, if your test definition uses a third party code repository, then it is always useful to use whatever support exists within that repository to output details like the current version or most recent commit hash or log message.
+This information may be useful when debugging a failure in the tests later.
+If or when particular tags, branches, commits or versions fail to work, the custom script can check for the supported or unsupported versions or names and report a ``fail`` test case result.

+.. seealso:: :ref:`test_definition_portability`

 Files
 =====